Crispy Chicken with Roasted Curried Cauliflower

 - 1 head Cauliflower

-- Optional: Place the chicken in a plastic bag with 1 tbsp of salt and water for a quick wet brine.
+- Optional: Place the chicken in a plastic bag with 1 tablespoon of salt and water for a quick wet brine.
 Adds flavor and moisture. #brining

 - Inspect the chicken pieces for extra fat hanging on and cut it off.
 Think of shaping the chicken pieces to look nice.
 Place the chicken into a bowl and add all of the ingredients.
 Stir everything together well.
 You could use a plastic bag.
 Set this to the side while we prepare the cauliflower.